Zoe Lister-Jones: Career

 Lister-Jones' New York City theater credits include Seminar, The Little Dog Laughed and The New Group's The Accomplices.
-Her screen credits include the political thriller State of Play, Salt, The Other Guys, The Marconi Bros., Day Zero, as well as quirky independent films such as Armless, Arranged, and Palladio.
+Her screen credits include the political thriller State of Play, Salt, The Other Guys, The Marconi Bros., Day Zero, as well as quirky independent films such as Armless, Arranged, and Palladio (2005, directed by her father based on the Jonathan Dee novel).
 On television she has appeared in Law & Order, Law & Order: Criminal Intent, Law & Order: SVU, Law & Order: Trial by Jury, on HBO's Bored to Death, as Kim on Adult Swim's Delocated, as Lily in the cast of the NBC sitcom Whitney, as Kate in Friends with Better Lives, as Councilwoman Fawn Moscato in New Girl, as Jen in Life in Pieces and as Carolyn Hart in the HBO film Confirmation.

 In 2004, Lister-Jones wrote and performed the one-woman, ten-character show Co-dependence is a Four Letter Word at New York City's Performance Space 122 (P.S.122).

-In 2007, she appeared in the independent film, Arranged.
+In 2007, she appeared in the independent film Arranged.

 In 2009, Lister-Jones co-starred, co-produced (with Daryl Wein), and co-wrote (with Peter Duchan and Daryl Wein) the independent feature Breaking Upwards, which explores a young New York couple who, battling codependency, strategize their own break up.
 The film was shot in New York on a budget of $15,000, and was featured in a New York Times article as an example of sweat equity in the independent-film industry.
 Lister-Jones also wrote the lyrics and performed many of the tracks of the original motion picture sound track.
 Breaking Upwards premiered at the SXSW Film Festival in March, 2009.

 Lister-Jones starred with Sam Rosen in Brady Kiernan's romantic drama Stuck Between Stations (2011) alongside Josh Hartnett and Michael Imperioli.
 Stuck Between Stations premiered as an official selection of the Viewpoints section at the SVA Theater at the 2011 Tribeca Film Festival in New York City, New York, U.S.A.

 Lister-Jones starred in the independent feature film Lola Versus (2012), her second project co-written with director Daryl Wein.
 Distributed by Fox Searchlight Pictures, Lola Versus opened in theaters Summer 2012.
 It stars Greta Gerwig, Zoe Lister-Jones, Bill Pullman, Hamish Linklater, Debra Winger, Joel Kinnaman and Ebon Moss-Bachrach.
 Lola Versus premiered at New York's Tribeca Film Festival in April 2012.